-Dairy-based (Cows’) Formula
+Dairy-based (Cows’) Infant Milk

-Dairy-based formula, also known as cow’s milk formula is the most common type of infant formula used in place of breast feeding.
+Dairy-based infant milk, also known as cow’s milk formula, is the most common type of infant formula used in place of breast feeding.
 It is a modified cow’s milk that aims to resemble breast milk as much as possible.
 It can be purchased at supermarkets and pharmacies.
 It is a specially designed combination of ingredients that will nourish your baby from birth through to 12 months.
 Some infant formulas are sold in stages.
 Stage One might represent Birth through to three months, Stage 2 would cover three months though to 12 months, and Stage Three would be used after 12 months.

-There are many different brands of formula available and your midwife or doctor may recommend one.
+There are many different brands of infant milk formula available and your midwife or doctor may recommend one.
 Not all brands suit all babies and it is important to find one that your baby likes to drink and can tolerate.
 Some infant formulas can cause constipation in some babies due to being fortified with extra iron.

 Midwives recommend NAN as it is believed to be the formulation that is closest to breast milk.

 A1 Protein occurred in milk due to a genetic mutation in Europe several thousand years ago and the proteins differ slightly so can affect the way the body breaks these proteins down.
-Some parents find that in the absence of an intolerance or allergy, A2 formula is easily digested by babies that have been constipated or colicky with use of other formulas.
+Some parents find that in the absence of an intolerance or allergy, A2 infant formula is easily digested by babies that have been constipated or colicky with use of other formulas.

 A2 Platinum uses a numbered approach to feeding your baby with each number formulated to meet the specific needs of your baby for their age.
 A2 Platinum Formula 1 is from 0 – 6 months, 2 is from six months through to 12 months, and A2 Platinum Formula 3 is a toddler milk drink.